 Handling exceptions via the process

-As an alternative to rolling back transactions, you can also handle those exceptions within the process, see dealing with problems and exceptions for details.
+As an alternative to rolling back transactions, you can also handle those exceptions within the process, refer to dealing with problems and exceptions for details.

 Just be aware of the following technical constraint: in case your transaction manager marks the current transaction for rollback (as possible in Java transaction managers), handling the exception by a processis not possible as the workflow engine cannot commit its work in this transaction.